ros-industrial/industrial_training/gh_pages/_source/session1/ros2/3-Creating-a-ROS-Package-and-Node.md

 ### Create a Package
 1. cd into the workspace src directory
-   _Note: Remember that all packages should be created inside a workspace src directory._
+   * _Remember that all packages should be created inside a workspace src directory._

    ```
    cd ~/ros2_ws/src